English Writing

 Spelling: Once the Little Wandle programme has been completed, Year 2 pupils then transition onto the Little Wandle spelling programme, developing application of phonics and exploring spelling rules.

-In KS2 the Literacy Shed programme is used as an effective and fully comprehensive approach that targets reading patterns of spelling, the etymology and morphology of words and develops pupils’ spelling knowledge progressively.
+In KS2, the Oak Academy resources are used as an effective and fully comprehensive approach that targets reading patterns of spelling, the etymology and morphology of words and develops pupils’ spelling knowledge progressively.

 Punctuation and Grammar